 Verisign, based in Reston, Virginia, USA, is one of the primary companies that make the Internet work.
 Among other things, they take care of many of the most important domain name registries -- they are not merely a registrar (though they do that too), but the people the registrars depend on.
-They run the registries for .com, .net, .tv, .cc, .name, .jobs, .edu, and .gov, plus two of the thirteen global root name servers (A and J).
+They run the registries for .com, .net, .tv, .cc, .name, .jobs, .edu, and .gov, plus two of the thirteen global root name servers.
 They also provide DDOS protection, managed DNS, malware detection, and other defensive services.
 If you know much about the Internet, you know Verisign!

 My initial task was to investigate the feasibility of migrating a Rails 4 app from using MySQL to Riak, a "NoSQL" database.
 That proved to be infeasible -- at least, for a complete migration, and a partial migration would not have served their purpose.
 So, I also investigated migrating it to NuoDB, a "NewSQL" database.
 That too proved infeasible -- at least, at this time, given the state of tools for using NuoDB with Rails.